Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: Related Work

 \section{Related Work}

-\paragraph{LLMs for CTI.} A central CTI challenge is extracting tactics, techniques, and procedures (TTPs) from natural-language threat reports and grounding them to ATT\&CK.
-TRAM demonstrates an applied LLM pipeline for automated technique identification, motivated by the cost and brittleness of manual mapping \citep{ctid2023tram}.
-A recent systematization survey automated TTP extraction methods---including generative LLMs---and notes persistent comparability issues due to heterogeneous ontologies, datasets, and evaluation protocols \citep{buechel2025sok_ttp}.
-To support more controlled training and evaluation, AnnoCTR releases expert-annotated CTI corpora labeled with ATT\&CK techniques \citep{lange2024annoctr}.
-Beyond report text, LLMs have been used to bootstrap structured CTI artifacts such as knowledge graphs \citep{hu2024llm_tikg} and to map vulnerability descriptions into standardized taxonomies, where prompting alone remains unreliable.
-However, instruction templating and fine-tuning (e.g., VTT-LLM) can improve grounding \citep{liu2023not_end_of_story,zhang2024vtt_llm}.
-Instruction-tuning efforts such as CyberPal/CyberPal~2.0 show further gains while underscoring the limitations of supervised fine-tuning for robust CTI behavior \citep{levi2024cyberpal,levi2025cyberpal2}.
-Complementary directions include data-efficient technique identification (e.g., active learning) \citep{rahman2024alert} and pipelines that map detection artifacts (e.g., Sigma rules, SIEM analytics) to ATT\&CK via prompt chaining and retrieval \citep{wudali2025ram}.
+\paragraph{LLMs for cyber threat intelligence.} LLMs have increasingly been applied to CTI workflows that require extracting, normalizing, and grounding security-relevant information from unstructured reports.
+A central task is mapping tactics, techniques, and procedures (TTPs) from natural-language threat reports to MITRE ATT\&CK.
+TRAM demonstrates an applied LLM pipeline for automated technique identification, motivated by the cost and brittleness of manual ATT\&CK mapping~\citep{ctid2023tram}.
+A recent systematization of automated TTP extraction methods, including generative LLMs, highlights persistent comparability challenges arising from heterogeneous ontologies, datasets, and evaluation protocols~\citep{buechel2025sok_ttp}.
+Expert-annotated resources such as AnnoCTR provide more controlled supervision and evaluation for ATT\&CK-labeled CTI text~\citep{lange2024annoctr}.
+Beyond report-level extraction, LLMs have been used to bootstrap structured CTI artifacts such as knowledge graphs~\citep{hu2024llm_tikg}, and hybrid knowledge-graph/LLM systems have been proposed for producing actionable intelligence from heterogeneous evidence~\citep{DBLP:conf/eurosp/FieblingerAR24}.
+Other work maps vulnerability descriptions into standardized taxonomies, where prompting alone remains unreliable but instruction templating and fine-tuning can improve grounding~\citep{liu2023not_end_of_story,zhang2024vtt_llm}.
+Instruction-tuned security models such as CyberPal and CyberPal~2.0 further improve cybersecurity-oriented behavior, while also illustrating the limitations of supervised fine-tuning for robust CTI reasoning and structured output generation~\citep{levi2024cyberpal,levi2025cyberpal2}.
+Complementary efforts study data-efficient ATT\&CK technique identification, including active learning~\citep{rahman2024alert}, and LLM pipelines for mapping detection artifacts, such as Sigma rules and SIEM analytics, to ATT\&CK via prompt chaining and retrieval~\citep{wudali2025ram}.